RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 2.md

 D	is	incorrect	because	the	military	tends	to	use	proprietary	software that	comes	with	support—especially	software	that	is	written specifically	for	its	unique	needs	and	requirements.

-### Question # 23 - Which	component	consumes	assertions	from	identity	providers	and	makesa	determination	as	to	whether	to	grant	access,	and	at	what	level,	if applicable	to	a	user?
+### [important] Question # 23 - Which	component	consumes	assertions	from	identity	providers	and	makesa	determination	as	to	whether	to	grant	access,	and	at	what	level,	if applicable	to	a	user?
 A.		Service	party
 B.	Application	provider
 C.	Service	broker
 D.	Relying	party
 Answer: D.

-A	relying	party	consumes	security	assertions	from	identity providers	and	then	makes	decisions	as	to	whether	to	grant	access	and at	what	level.
+[important] **A	relying	party	consumes	security	assertions	from	identity providers	and	then	makes	decisions	as	to	whether	to	grant	access	and at	what	level**.
 The	decisions	can	be	based	on	anything	about	the	user that	is	presented	in	the	attributes	from	the	identity	provider,	such	as status,	organization,	and	location.

 A	is	incorrect	because	service	party	is	a	similar	sounding	term	to relying	party,	but	it	is	not	the	correct	term.